 What they think about you…and your competitors

 If you receive a complaint about a product or service, resolve it quickly, efficiently and effectively.
 An unhappy customer will not only stop buying your product, they’ll prevent other people they know from buying your product as well by sharing their experience.
 If your customers enjoy dealing with you, they’re likely to buy more.
-And if they’re telling you what they like or dislike about your competition, use that information to your advantage.
+And if they’re telling you what they like or dislike about your competition, use that information to your advantage because this is important customer feedback.

 Your customers won’t necessarily tell you their requirements; you’ll need to ask them.
 There are lots of avenues you can take to collect their information and opinions.
 Conduct focus groups.
 Read online message boards, blogs or social media comments.
 Speak to your sales associates.
 Get creative and switch it up.
 Procure your customers’ shopping habits and behaviors from everywhere you can, so you can get the big picture.